This is the multi-page printable view of this section. Click here to print.

 When using function calling with streaming, the stream will pause during tool execution and resume with the tool results included in the context.

-3 - cliGCP Reference
+3 - cliGCP Reference (Deprecated)

-Detailed reference of the cliGCP command-line interface
+Detailed reference of the cliGCP command-line interface (deprecated in favor of AgentFlow UI)

 Overview

-The cliGCP (Command Line Interface for Google Cloud Platform) is a command-line tool that provides a chat interface similar to tools like “Claude Code” or “ChatGPT”.
+The cliGCP (Command Line Interface for Google Cloud Platform) is a legacy command-line tool that provides a chat interface similar to tools like “Claude Code” or “ChatGPT”.
 It connects to an OpenAI-compatible server and allows users to interact with LLMs and MCP tools through a conversational interface.

 Command Structure